-- You assaulted/threatened to assault another person;
+- The accused assaulted/threatened to assault another person;

 - The assault resulted in the complainant being injured or in pain (or in fear of being injured or in pain);

-- You acted without lawful excuse.
+- They acted without lawful excuse.

 For the purposes of this offence, assault is the direct or indirect application of force to the body of, or to the clothing or equipment worn by, a person where the application of force is: